-(a) Comprehensive written and oral examinations covering course work.
+- a.
+Comprehensive written and oral examinations covering course work.
 These examinations will take place after the student has successfully completed at least 55 quarter hours of work beyond the master's of which at least 36 quarter hours must have been completed at UNC with a grade average of at least 3.00 (81 hours if the student enters the program with only a baccalaureate degree) and has been encouraged to continue in the doctoral program.
 The supporting area or minor examination may be taken whenever permission is given by the supporting area or minor department.
-The written examination will be available to all members of the Oral Comprehensive Examination Committee prior to the oral examination and finally shall be filed in the student's folder in the Graduate School Office.
+The written examination will be available to all members of the Oral Comprehensive Examination Committee prior to the oral examination and finally shall be filed in the Graduate School Office.
 (The student must obtain from the Graduate School Office a "Permit To Take Written Comprehensive Examination.")

-The comprehensive written examination shall be designed, administered, and evaluated by the graduate faculty of the student's major field of study and any other qualified individuals the major adviser chooses to consult.

-In case of failure to pass the written comprehensive examination the student may be permitted to retake the test.
+If the student does not take the examination during the quarter authorized by the permit, he must secure a new permit for the quarter in which he wishes to take the examination. - The comprehensive written examination shall be designed, administered, and evaluated by the graduate faculty of the student's major field of study and any other qualified individuals the major adviser chooses to consult. - In case of failure to pass the written comprehensive examination the student may be permitted to retake the test.
 A special examination fee will be charged for this additional test.
 The student must pay the fee at the Accounting Office to secure a permit for the retake.
 One quarter must intervene before the examination may be retaken.
-Failure to pass the retest will terminate the degree program.

-If a student fails the written comprehensive examination in one discipline and is permitted to change to another discipline he may take the comprehensive examination only once in the new discipline.

-The oral comprehensive committee must be appointed no later than the end of the quarter prior to the requesting of an oral examination.
+Failure to pass the retest will terminate the degree program. - If a student fails the written comprehensive examination in one discipline and is permitted to change to another discipline he may take the comprehensive examination only once in the new discipline. - The oral comprehensive committee must be appointed no later than the end of the quarter prior to the requesting of an oral examination.